-- ✓ In the past year the number of stalking offences was reduced from 2,450 in 2020/2021, to 2,067 in 2021/2022: a 16% decrease - Awareness of Stalking Protection Orders has been revisited along with the 7 minute briefing.
+- ✓ In the past year the number of stalking offences was reduced from 2,450 in 2020/2021, to 2,067 in 2021/2022: a 16% decrease. - ✓ In support of the Alice Ruggles Trust, awareness of Stalking Protection Orders has been revisited along with the 7 minute briefing.

-To ensure the Force works in partnership with probation to manage High Risk Offenders through Multi-Agency Public Protection Arrangements (MAPPA), Sexual Offender, Domestic Abuse Perpetrator initiatives and Foreign National Offenders initiatives.
+To ensure the Force works in partnership with Probation to manage High Risk Offenders through Multi-Agency Public Protection Arrangements (MAPPA), Sexual Offender, Domestic Abuse Perpetrator initiatives and Foreign National Offenders initiatives.
 We can confirm that: